aishstha/aishstha/README.md

 - 💬 Ask me about **React JS, Node JS, Docker**

-- 👨‍💻 Looking for an amazing dev?
+- 👨‍💻 Looking for a fullstack dev?
 Reach out!

 - 📫 Reach out to me at: **asworeya2shrestha@gmail.com**